fahimc/standup-bot/README.md

 `!next`    : To move to the next person
 `!end`   :  To end your turn
 `!cancel`  :  To cancel the standup
+`!remove: name`  :  To remove a person from a standup